mmcclurg1/Analog-FRAM-RTC/README.md

 # Analog-FRAM-RTC

-Code for firmware and simple wireframes for the Androd App
+Code for firmware and simple wireframes for the Android App

 Some background on the project: